AudioSceneDescriptionFormat/asdf/doc/position-orientation.rst

 (see https://en.wikipedia.org/wiki/Axes_conventions).
-However, contrary to typical ENU systems, the default orientation in the ASDF is towards *north*, i.e. towards the positive y-axis!
+However, contrary to typical ENU systems, the default orientation in the ASDF is towards *north*, i.e. along the positive y-axis!

 Imagine a treasure map lying on a table in front of you.
 The north direction typically points towards the top of the map